 We don’t think it pays to do it in tiny chunks of time.

-We might think it would be easy to just purge all our stuff and start over from scratch (a.k.a.
+We think it would be easier to simply purge all our stuff and start over from scratch (a.k.a.
 Round Up)

 We might try to cover up the problem (not with wood chips, but maybe by shoving it in a storage bin or container) but that doesn’t really fix it.